Edge play – what is that?

 Edge play is a collective term for a large number of practices that exist in a wide variety of forms and colors.
 The following list is just a selection of this very large field:

-• Wax play: Games with candles or other heated wax.
+Wax play: Playing with candles or other heated wax.
 This can lead to burns.

-• Urethral dilation using dilators or less suitable devices.
-This can injure the urethra and lead to serious infections.
+Urethral stretching using dilators or less suitable devices.
+This can cause injury to the urethra and lead to severe infections.

 This does not always refer to specific practices; even supposedly harmless practices such as spanking and suspensions in Shibari can become borderline with higher intensity.